Mississauga IceDogs

-The Mississauga IceDogs were a junior ice hockey team in Mississauga, Ontario, Canada.
+The Mississauga IceDogs were a Canadian junior ice hockey team in Mississauga, Ontario.
 They played in the Ontario Hockey League from 1998 to 2007.
 A sale relocated the team to St. Catharines, Ontario for the 2007–08 season and they are now called the Niagara IceDogs.

 History

 From 1998 to 2002, the IceDogs enjoyed little success, finishing last in the OHL's Central Division every year.
 During this building phase, the team had six head coaches within the span of 4 years, including the owner, Don Cherry.
 Mississauga drafted first overall each year, leading to two rookies of the year, including one of the highest touted NHL prospects in Jason Spezza.

+The team changed ownership in 2002 with venture capitalist Joel Albin acquiring the team from owners Don Cherry, Retrocom, sports agent Elliott Kerr, and Trevor Whiffer - lawyer of Don Cherry and the general manager of the IceDogs'.

 In the 2002–03 season, the IceDogs finished fourth in the Central Division and made the playoffs for the first time in franchise history, but lost in the first round in five games against the Ottawa 67's.

 2003–04 was the IceDogs' best season.
 The team finished second in the Central Division, two points behind the division champion Toronto St. Michael's Majors, and third overall in the Eastern Conference.

 In the first round of the playoffs, the IceDogs defeated the Oshawa Generals in seven games, winning their first-ever playoff series.
 The IceDogs were down three games to two against the Barrie Colts in the second round but managed to come back and win the series in seven games.
 The surprise IceDogs then upset the St. Michael's Majors in the Eastern Conference Championship series in six games to win the Bobby Orr Trophy and earn their first-ever trip to the Ontario Hockey League finals.
 The dream ended there as they fell to the Guelph Storm in four straight games in the OHL final, losing the fourth game at the Hershey Centre.

 The 2004–05 season was another record setting season for the IceDogs.
 They won their first ever Central Division title and finished first in the Eastern Conference with 81 points.
 Despite regular season success, the IceDogs were upset in the first round of the playoffs by the eighth-seeded St. Michael's Majors in five games.
 In 2005–06, the IceDogs started rebuilding and missed the playoffs again.